theninthsky/client-side-rendering/README.md

 <br>
 In addition, we preload other pages (and even their data), which makes it seem as if they were never seperated to begin with.
 <br>
-And finally, we wrapped everything with SWR, so the repeated loads of our app are unbelievably fast, it's literaly impossible to get anything better than that.
+And finally, we wrapped everything with SWR, so the repeated loads of our app are unbelievably fast, it's literally impossible to get any better than that.

 All of these were achieved without compromising on the developer experience and without dictating which JS framework we choose or where we deploy our app, it can be on any CDN we choose (more on that in the next section).